-Studies have actually shown that you are much better off drinking matcha as opposed to green tea.
-The reason is that with green tea you are ingesting the diluted essence of green tea leaves, while with matcha tea, you are essentially consuming the actual leaves.
+Studies have actually shown that if you are drinking green tea for health benefits, you are much better off drinking matcha as opposed to green tea brewed from loose leaves.
+The reason is that with green tea you are ingesting the diluted essence of the green tea leaves, while with matcha tea, you are essentially consuming the actual leaves.

 Things to Note

 - Matcha tea should typically be consumed within 30 days – this is its’ freshness period.
-However, proper storage (i.e. keeping it in an air-tight container at a cool, dry environment or freezer) would lengthen its lifespan considerably.
+However, proper storage (i.e. keeping it in an air-tight container at a cool, dry environment or freezer) will be able to lengthen its lifespan considerably.

 - Green tea in general has an approximate caffeine level of 20mg.
 That means it is lower than Oolong tea, black tea, Coffee, and Coke.

-- 1 cup of matcha tea = 10 cups of green tea!
+- The benefits of 1 cup of matcha tea = 10 cups of green tea!